Giuliano Di Baldassarre: Early life and education

 Di Baldassarre studied environmental engineering with a focus on water resources at University of Bologna where he graduated summa cum laude in 2002.
-After his PhD in Hydrology in 2006, he continued his scientific career by doing a postdoc at the University of Bristol.
+After his PhD in hydrology in 2006, he continued his scientific career by doing a postdoc at the University of Bristol.

 Research and career

 Di Baldassarre joined the UNESCO-IHE Institute for Water Education in Delft as a Senior Lecturer in 2009.
 He was awarded the EGU Outstanding Early Career Scientist Award (2012) and the AGU Early Career Hydrologic Science Award (2012) for his work on flood risk.
 He was also the project coordinator of the European Commission FP7 funded project KULTURisk – A knowledge-based approach to develop a culture of risk prevention in Europe (2011-2014).

-Di Baldassarre joined Uppsala University in 2014, where he today is a Professor of Hydrology.
-He leads the ERC Consolidator Grant project, HydroSocialExtremes, which addresses the interplay between hydrological extremes and society.
-He is also the Director of the Centre of Natural Hazards and Disaster Science, which focuses on natural hazards, social vulnerability and societal security.
+Di Baldassarre joined Uppsala University in 2014, where he today is a professor of hydrology.
+He led the ERC Consolidator Grant project, HydroSocialExtremes, which addressed the interplay between hydrological extremes and society.
+In the period 2016-2025, he was the director of the Centre of Natural Hazards and Disaster Science, Sweden., which focuses on natural hazards, social vulnerability and societal security.
 He was the appointed Chair of Panta Rhei: Change in Hydrology and Society during 2017–2019, a global decadal initiative of the International Association of Hydrological Sciences (IAHS).
 Di Baldassarre is also a dedicated educator.
-He has mentored 10 postdocs and supervised over 15 PhD students and more than 60 MSc students at UNESCO-IHE Institute for Water Education in Delft and Uppsala University.
+He has mentored several postdocs and supervised numerous PhD students at UNESCO-IHE Institute for Water Education in Delft and Uppsala University.